kennethinfante/balance_sheet_pyshiny/README.md

 * Make the columns to pivot dynamic - ok
 * Add totals - ok
 * Highlight totals - ok
+* Added error checking like for the formula for DAX in PBI - ok

 ## Deployment